AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 * 2b.
 Invalid filter/value provided.
     * 2b1.
 BiteBuddy shows an error message describing the invalid filter or value.

       Use case ends.

+* 2c.
+Pinned items exist in the filtered results.
+    * 2c1.
+BiteBuddy displays pinned foodplaces at the top of the list, followed by unpinned matches.

+      Use case ends.

 **Use case: UC06 - Add tag(s) to a foodplace**